Citation Guides

 APA Citation Guide

 The APA stands for the American Psychological Association and is most often used for citing sources in the social sciences.
-It's style is unique, in order to make it easier to find the sources used in any text.
+Its style is unique, designed to make it easier to find the sources used in any text.
 The style was first created in 1929, and the latest revision was in 2009.
-The creation of this citation method means that there is less bias included in your word choice while writing, making scientific papers unbiased and based solely in facts.
+The creation of this citation method ensures that bias is minimized in word choice while writing, making scientific papers unbiased and based solely on facts.
+This short guide was prepared by the experts of the essay writing service LiaHelp.com.

 APA Basics: Quick Guide